 The Chouara tannery

 The only way to see the tanneries in action is to wander into one of the leather shops, each of which has a terrace offering a different vantage point.
 The easiest to find is No. 10 on Derb Chouara; inside, the shop itself is an almost comical maze, and the better of the two terraces is to the north, via the babouche (leather slippers) room.
-If you're feeling more adventurous, head to No. 64, which has a good view of the north side of the tanneries; continue north on Derb Chouara, then turn right, downhill.
+If you're feeling more adventurous, head to Shop No. 64, which offers a good view of the north side of the tanneries; continue north on Derb Chouara, then turn right, descending.
 The second right leads to the shop.

-Medersa Bou Inania
+Bou Inania Medersa

-The most architecturally refined of the Fez madrasahs.
-Built by the Marinid Sultan Abu 'Inan Faris between 1350-1355.
-Beyond the massive copper entrance doors, its inner courtyard is a masterpiece of elaborate zellige tiling, carved plaster, and magnificent cedar grilles.
+The most architecturally refined of Fez's madrasas, built by the Marinid Sultan Abu Inan Faris between 1350 and 1355, its interior courtyard is a masterpiece of sophisticated zellige tiling, carved plasterwork, and magnificent cedar railings.
 Smaller courtyards on either side served as classrooms, and students resided upstairs.

 Medersa El Attarine